moorepants/dissertation/eom.rst

 .. [#standard] I don't necessarily agree that this is a great standard to follow, because it creates much unessary confusion when defining and mapping between parameterizations.
-The three axis pointing upward would be less error prone because all of the bicycle is almost universally above the ground plane.
+The three axis pointing upward would be less error prone because a bicycle is never below the ground plane, except maybe in an academic.

 .. [#wheelcontact] The bicycle wheels points of contact are abstract points in dynamics.
-At any given instance of time there are two coincident points at the contact location: one the wheel and one on the ground.
+At any given instance of time there are two coincident points at the contact location: one on the wheel and one on the ground.
 If no-slip rolling is assumed, both of these points are motionless, i.e. their velocities are equal to zero.
-These points are distinctly different than for example the points that trace out the path on the ground of the contact wheel contact locations through time.
+These points are distinctly different than the points that trace out the path on the ground of the contact wheel contact locations through time.
 Those points are not motionless and do have a velocity.

 .. [#holonomic] This constraint can readily be modified to accomodate a non-flat ground.